PixlRainbow/scormy-editor-2/README.md

 ## Special Thanks
 ![BrowserStack Logo](img/Browserstack-logo@2x.png)

-As we were required to produce SCORM 1.2 compliant courses which were compatible with Internet Explorer 11, we used BrowserStack to simulate the Internet Explorer 11 web browser and run automated tests.
+As we were required to produce SCORM 1.2 compliant courses which were compatible with Internet Explorer 11, we used BrowserStack to simulate the Internet Explorer 11 web browser.
 BrowserStack provided a convenient, centralized way to test compatibility when not all of our team members were using Windows.
 It was much faster than starting our own VMs whenever we needed to do testing.